pharindoko/cdk-internal-gateway/README.md

                 vpcEndpoint: vpcEndpoint,
             })

-            // create your another stack that inherits from the InternalApiGateway ...
+            // create another stack that inherits from the InternalApiGateway ...
             ...
         }